PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Local-Files.md

 ## Conclusion

 Creating a Copilot Studio bot that utilizes generative AI to answer queries from uploaded policy documents offers a powerful solution for managing information in organizational documents.
 By enabling dynamic topic selection, the bot provides users with precise, context-aware responses without the need for predefined triggers.
 This streamlined approach not only enhances user experience but also ensures that employees and stakeholders have quick access to critical information, improving efficiency and decision-making across the organization.
-With Microsoft’s Copilot Studio and Azure OpenAI, transforming how we handle and retrieve policy information has never been easier.